jddunn/stopwatch/README.md

 If positive feelings are detected in the viewer, then the current video in the playlist continues playing.
 If it reaches the end, then the most similar video found on YouTube to the video is played next.
 If negative emotions are detected, then the current video is skipped, and the next video in the randomized playlist of 50 videos (generated from keywords specified by the user) is played.

+Replace the blank API Key (API_KEY) with your client API key from Google Developer's Console (with YouTube Data API enabled), and run a HTTP server (python3 -m http.server in cmd in Windows), since the YouTube API needs a server.

 Flashy ebsite intro
 ![alt tag](https://github.com/jddunn/stopwatch-master/blob/master/screenshots/stopwatch-site-demo-1.png)